SAP revamps management to focus on cloud computing

 Ariba CEO Bob Calderoni will now take on more responsibility for SAP's overall cloud business, though he has not been appointed to the executive board.

-SAP just launched a cloud-based version of its HANA tool, which helps companies analyze large quantities of data quickly and competes with Oracle's new Exalytics product.
+SAP just launched a cloud-based version of its HANA tool, which helps companies analyse large quantities of data quickly and competes with Oracle's new Exalytics product.

 (Reporting by Maria Sheahan; Editing by Jane Baird and Helen Massy-Beresford)